 Patent.
-The National People's Congress adopted the Patent Law in 1984, and amended it in 1992 and 2000.
+The National People's Congress adopted the Patent Law in 1984, and amended it in 1992, 2000 and 2008.
 The purpose of the Patent Law is to protect and encourage invention, foster applications of invention and promote the development of science and technology.
 To be patentable, invention or utility models must meet three conditions: novelty, inventiveness and practical applicability.
-Patents cannot be granted for scientific discoveries, rules and methods for intellectual activities, methods used to diagnose or treat diseases, animal and plant breeds or substances obtained by means of nuclear transformation.
+Patents cannot be granted for scientific discoveries, rules and methods for intellectual activities, methods used to diagnose or treat diseases, animal and plant breeds, substances obtained by means of nuclear transformation or a design which has major marking effect on the patterns or colors of graphic print products or a combination of both patterns and colors.
 The Patent Office under the State Council is responsible for receiving, examining and approving patent applications.
 A patent is valid for a term of twenty years in the case of an invention and a term of ten years in the case of utility models and designs.
 A third-party user must obtain consent or a proper license from the patent owner to use the patent.
 Otherwise, the use constitutes an infringement of patent rights.